Why subscribe to Charlottesville Community Engagement?

 I can say it plainly, though.
 If you sign up for a paid subscription through Substack, you will help this newsletter and podcast grow.
 Your financial support will fuel my ability to pay attention to as much as many items as I can about what’s happening and to report on as much as possible.
 It is my hope within a year I will be able to begin hiring people to assist me.

-For two years, the support of nearly 500 Substack subscribers has helped keep me working as a journalist who has served this community for 20 years.
+For four years now, the support of nearly 650 Substack subscribers has helped keep me working as a journalist who has served this community for 20 years.

 Your $5 a month subscription, $50 a year subscription, or the $200 “founding member” tier helps me keep planning for future installments of the Charlottesville Community Engagement newsletter and podcast.
 You’re helping me keep a close eye on what elected and appointed officials are up to.